-Ann Shannon & Associates, LL This Professional Learning Module describes how to follow up on the enactment of the lesson Modeling: Having Kittens, and how to facilitate the professional learning opportunities that are afforded by Formative Assessment Lessons.
-Shell Center's Lesson Guide: http://map.mathshell.org/materials/lessons.php?taskid=407&subpage=problem Resource: Facilitator Notes numb have The mathematics of Modeling: Having Kittens Participants reflect on the lesson to determine its mathematics.
+Ann Shannon & Associates, LL This Professional Learning Module describes how to follow up on the enactment of the lesson Calculating Volumes of Compound Objects, and how to facilitate the professional learning opportunities that are afforded by Formative Assessment Lessons.
+Shell Center's Lesson Guide: http://map.mathshell.org/materials/lessons.php?taskid=216&subpage=concept Resource: Facilitator Notes The mathematics of Calculating Volumes of Compound Objects Participants reflect on the lesson to determine its mathematics.
 They consider its alignment to the CCSS and reflect upon how the lesson presents students with an opportunity to learn.
-Lesson Guide: page T-1; Handout: The Mathematics of Modeling: Having Kittens Analyze student responses to the pre-lesson assessment Participants analyze a small set of student responses to the pre-lesson assessment to identify and name the 3 to 5 most important common issues evident in the student work.
+Lesson Guide: page T-1; Handout: The Mathematics of Calculating Volumes of Compound Objects Analyze student responses to the pre-lesson assessment Participants analyze a small set of student responses to the pre-lesson assessment to identify and name the 3 to 5 most important common issues evident in the student work.
 Participants record these data in a copy of the Growth Analysis Spreadsheet.
-Lesson Guide: pages T-3, T-8 & T-9; Student work: Having Kittens; Spreadsheet: Growth Analysis Spreadsheet; Handout: How to use the Student Analysis Growth Spreadsheet Write feedback questions and comments that will move the learner forward Using the Criteria for Feedback handout, participants practice developing 3 to 5 feedback questions that are designed to encourage students to think more deeply about the common issues and move their learning forward.
-This written feedback is shared with students at the beginning of the lesson to help them re-engage with the problem.
+Lesson Guide: pages T-3, T-6 & T-7; Student work: Glasses; Spreadsheet: Growth Analysis Spreadsheet; Handout: How to use the Student Analysis Growth Spreadsheet Write feedback questions and comments that will move the learner forward Using the Criteria for Feedback handout, participants practice developing 3 to 5 feedback questions that are designed to encourage students to think more deeply about the common issues and move their learning forward.
+This written feedback is shared with students at the end of the lesson, just before they begin the post-lesson assessment.
 Handout: Criteria for Feedback Analyze student responses to the post-lesson assessment or/and the post-lesson reflection If available, participants analyze a small set of student responses to the post-lesson assessment and add these data to a copy of the Growth Analysis Spreadsheet in order to illustrate student growth across the preand post-lesson assessments.
 In addition, or as an alternative, participants may review students' reflections on the lesson to determine which common issues have been resolved and which still remain.
-Student work: Having Kittens Modifying subsequent instruction Assessment is not formative until it is used to modify subsequent instruction.
+Student work: Glasses Modifying subsequent instruction Assessment is not formative until it is used to modify subsequent instruction.
 The Formative Assessment Lessons are designed to reveal evidence about student learning.
 Here participants use all of the evidence - the evidence revealed during the lesson and that collected from the assessments-to modify instruction so that it better promotes student learning and is compatible with the CCSS.
 When to enact this lesson in your classroom Deciding when to enact a Formative Assessment Lesson can be a challenge.
 Many lessons fit well about twothirds of the way through a compatible unit of instruction, but would also work well as part of a review.
 The Course Outline provides a suggestion for when to enact this lesson.
-Resource: A Course Outline for Algebra 1 Link the structure of the lessons to the theory of formative assessment The Big Idea and the Five Strategies studied earlier convey the interpretation of formative assessment that underpins the Shell Center's lessons.
+Resource: A Course Outline for Geometry Link the structure of the lessons to the theory of formative assessment The Big Idea and the Five Strategies studied earlier convey the interpretation of formative assessment that underpins the Shell Center's lessons.
 Participants consider how the structure of the lessons maps on to the theory.
-Handout: Big Idea of Formative Assessment; Handout: Five Strategies of Formative Assessment
+Handout: Big Idea of Formative Assessment; Handout: Five Strategies of Formative Assessment lass 3 ne he t